polarismesh/polaris-java-agent/README.md

 ## How to use

-Download the latest `polaris-java-agent.zip` file from [releases](https://github.com/polarismesh/polaris-java-agent/releases)
+Download the latest `polaris-java-agent-$version.zip` file from [releases](https://github.com/polarismesh/polaris-java-agent/releases)

 1. unzip file